ritikrajkvs/CineGPT/README.md

 ## About the Project

 This project is a React-based web application inspired by Netflix, featuring a user authentication system, movie browsing capabilities, and a unique GPT-powered search functionality for movie recommendations.
 It's built with modern web technologies, including React, Redux Toolkit for state management, and Tailwind CSS for styling.
-The application integrates with both the TMDB (The Movie Database) API for movie data and the OpenAI API for its AI search feature.
+The application integrates with both the TMDB (The Movie Database) API for movie data and the GEMINI API for its AI search feature.

 ## Features